HackYourFuture-CPH/career-training/week-3/homework.md

 # Homework Week 3

-Now it's time to prepare for the Final Project 🏔 Do two more projects for your GitHub page and then it's time to get serious about yoour first, big collaborative project.
+Now it's time to prepare for the Final Project 🏔 Having your mealsharing app deployed & working is mandatory to join the Final Project.
+You should also do two more projects for your GitHub page and then it's time to get serious about your first, big collaborative project.

 ## Do